lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-fields title='Context Rules'}

+{{Fig-fields}} describes a example of a Rule set.

+In this example, 0 was chosen as the special Rule ID that tags packets that cannot be compressed with any compression Rule.

-All the fields described in the three Rules depicted on {{Fig-fields}} are present in the IPv6 and UDP headers.
+All the fields described in Rules 1-3 are present in the IPv6 and UDP headers.
 The DevIID-DID value is found in the L2 header.

-The second and third Rules use global addresses.
+Rules 2-3 use global addresses.
 The way the Dev learns the prefix is not in the scope of the document.

-The third Rule compresses each port number to 4 bits.
+Rule 3 compresses each port number to 4 bits.

 # Fragmentation Examples {#FragExamples}